tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 ## What is gRPC?

 This guide assumes a basic familiarity with gRPC.

-**gRPC** is a high-performance framework created by Google for remote procedure calls (RPCs).
+It is a high-performance framework created by Google for remote procedure calls (RPCs).
 Its key features include:

 - **HTTP/2 Transport:** Ensures efficient and fast data transfer.
 - **Protocol Buffers (Protobuf):** Serves as a powerful interface description language.
 - **Efficiency:** Offers binary serialization, reduces latency, and supports data streaming.

 This combination of features makes gRPC ideal for microservices and distributed systems.
 If you need a more detailed understanding or are new to gRPC, we recommend visiting the [official gRPC website](https://grpc.io/) for comprehensive documentation and resources.

 Now, let's explore how gRPC can be integrated into our proxy gateway to enhance communication and data exchange in distributed systems.